-Sleep to protect your brainDecember 31st, 2013 in Health /
+Sleep to protect your brainDecember 31, 2013 in Medicine & Health / Health

 A new study from Uppsala University, Sweden, shows that one night of sleep deprivation increases morning blood concentrations of NSE and S-100B in healthy young men.
 These molecules are typically found in the brain.
 Thus, their rise in blood after sleep loss may indicate that a lack of snoozing might be conducive to a loss of brain tissue.
 The findings are published in the journal SLEEP.